theimpossibleastronaut/rmw/README.md

     ninja uninstall (uninstalls the program if installed with 'ninja install`)

-Note that the uninstall does not remove any language files that were installed.
+Note that if using Meson version < 0.60.0, uninstall does not remove any language files that were installed.
 To remove them:

     sh uninstall_langs.sh